nimroddanielmaayan/next.js-demo-2/notes.md

 - There are two ways you implement streaming in Next.js:

-  - At the page level, with the loading.tsx file (which creates <Suspense> for you)
+  - At the page level, with the loading.tsx file (which creates a `<Suspense>` component for us behind the scenes)
-  - At the component level, with <Suspense>, for more granular control
+  - At the component\component group level, using `<Suspense>` components, for more granular control

 ### Streaming an entire route